 If your employer has a company doctor you must see this doctor, or you may choose a doctor from your employer’s list of designated providers.
 This does not mean you will not be allowed to obtain a second opinion if necessary; however, you need to see the company doctor first.

 Keep copies of all statements, bills, invoices, and records related to your work accident.
 If possible, take pictures or have someone take pictures of the accident scene and your injuries.
 Keep a detailed journal noting dates and details of your recovery and any conversations or acts related to your workplace accident.

 Being injured on the job can be very stressful as you worry about your health and worry about how you will provide for your family if you are not working.
 A workers’ compensation attorney can help you as you navigate the process to file a workers’ compensation claim.
 A workers’ compensation claim can be complicated if you are required to attend hearings and fight for your right to receive compensation.
-Even though your employer and its insurance provider must work within workers’ compensation laws, you need an advocate to ensure that your best interest remains the top priority in your workers’ compensation claim.
+Even though your employer and its insurance provider must work within workers’ compensation laws, you need an advocating litigation attorney in Colorado to ensure that your best interest remains the top priority in your workers’ compensation claim.